DeVonta Smith

-High school career
+Early life

 Smith attended Amite High Magnet School in his hometown of Amite City, Louisiana.
-He played basketball and football.
-He committed to the University of Alabama to play college football.
+He played basketball and football, as well as ran track and field.
+A five star prospect, he committed to the University of Alabama to play college football.

 College career

 2017 season

 As a true freshman at Alabama in 2017, Smith had eight receptions for 160 yards and three touchdowns in eight games.
 He scored his first collegiate touchdown on a 27-yard reception against Vanderbilt on September 23.
 In the 2018 College Football Playoff National Championship against Georgia, Smith's only catch of the game was the game-winning 41-yard touchdown reception in an overtime 26–23 victory.

 2018 season

 In the College Football Playoff Semifinal at the Orange Bowl, Smith had six receptions for 104 yards and one touchdown in the 45–34 victory over Oklahoma.
 As a sophomore in 2018, Smith had 42 receptions for 693 yards and six touchdowns in 13 games.